 At the end of Five Children and It the five children promised not to ask the Psammead for another wish as long as they lived, but expressed a half wish to see it again some time.
 They find ‘it’ again in a pet shop in Camden Town, and their magic adventures start over again.
 ‘It’ leads them to a magic amulet – half of it actually – which they use it to try and find the other half.
 It takes them back to ancient Egypt and Babylon.
 The Queen of Babylon visits them in London, bringing all her ancient customs with her – which is awkward.
 They visit the lost continent of Atlantis.
 They see Julius Caesar in the flesh, but none of these adventures run smoothly, and if they forget the ‘word of power’ or lose the amulet, what would happen to them?

-E. Nesbit (1858-1924) spent her childhood in France and Germany and later lived in England.
-She began writing stories of fantasy and adventure for children in the early 1890s and is renowned for her very real, strong-willed young characters.
-Her… More about E. Nesbit
+E. Nesbit (1858–1924) spent her childhood in France and Germany and later lived in England.
+She began writing fantasy and adventure stories for children in the early 1890s and is renowned for her strong-willed young characters.
+Her novels include The Story… More about E. Nesbit

 Published by Puffin Books Aug 01, 1996| 304 Pages| Middle Grade (10 and up)| ISBN 9780140367522